breakeneck/bing-walpy/README.md

 ## Usage
 python bing-wpy.py

-Better to use it with Plasma Command Output plugin, it will show picture description:
+Better to use it with Plasma Command Output plugin, it will show picture description on desktop:

 ![Command Output plugin](https://i.imgur.com/hNvkOCL.png)